Kong/terraform-provider-konnect/docs/resources/ai_gateway_auth_strategy.md

 - `forbidden_redirect_uri` (List of String) Where to redirect the client on forbidden requests.
 - `groups_claim` (List of String) The claim that contains the groups.
 If multiple values are set, it means the claim is inside a nested object of the token payload.
 Default: ["groups"]
 - `groups_required` (List of String) The groups (`groups_claim` claim) required to be present in the access token (or introspection results) for successful authorization.
 This config parameter works in both **AND** / **OR** cases.
-- `hide_credentials` (Boolean) Remove credentials used for authentication before proxying the request upstream.
+- `hide_credentials` (Boolean) Remove the credentials used for authentication from the request.
+If multiple credentials are sent with the same request, the plugin will remove those that were used for successful authentication.
 Default: true
-- `http_proxy` (String) HTTP proxy used for identity provider requests.
+- `http_proxy` (String) The HTTP proxy.
-- `http_proxy_authorization` (String) Authorization header value sent to the HTTP proxy.
+- `http_proxy_authorization` (String) The HTTP proxy authorization.
-- `http_version` (Number) HTTP version used for identity provider requests.
+- `http_version` (Number) The HTTP version used for the requests by this plugin: - `1.1`: HTTP 1.1 (the default) - `1.0`: HTTP 1.0.
-- `https_proxy` (String) HTTPS proxy used for identity provider requests.
+- `https_proxy` (String) The HTTPS proxy.
-- `https_proxy_authorization` (String) Authorization header value sent to the HTTPS proxy.
+- `https_proxy_authorization` (String) The HTTPS proxy authorization.
 - `id_token_param_name` (String) The name of the parameter used to pass the id token.
 - `id_token_param_type` (List of String) Where to look for the id token: - `header`: search the HTTP headers - `query`: search the URL's query string - `body`: search the HTTP request body.
 Default: ["body","header","query"]
-- `ignore_signature` (List of String) Skip the token signature verification on certain grants: - `password`: OAuth password grant - `client_credentials`: OAuth client credentials grant - `authorization_code`: authorization code flow - `refresh_token`: OAuth refresh token grant - `session`: session cookie authentication - `introspection`: OAuth introspection - `userinfo`: OpenID Connect user info endpoint authentication.
+- `ignore_signature` (List of String) Skip the token signature verification on certain grants.
+This is insecure and logs a warning; use it only for providers that publish no verification key.
+Grants: - `password`: OAuth password grant - `client_credentials`: OAuth client credentials grant - `authorization_code`: authorization code flow - `refresh_token`: OAuth refresh token grant - `session`: session cookie authentication - `introspection`: OAuth introspection - `userinfo`: OpenID Connect user info endpoint authentication.
 Default: []
 - `introspect_jwt_tokens` (Boolean) Specifies whether to introspect the JWT access tokens (can be used to check for revocations).
 Default: false
 - `introspection_accept` (String) The value of `Accept` header for introspection requests: - `application/json`: introspection response as JSON - `application/token-introspection+jwt`: introspection response as JWT (from the current IETF draft document) - `application/jwt`: introspection response as JWT (from the obsolete IETF draft document). possible known values include one of ["application/json", "application/jwt", "application/token-introspection+jwt"]; Default: "application/json"
 - `introspection_check_active` (Boolean) Check that the introspection response has an `active` claim with a value of `true`.
 Default: true
-- `introspection_endpoint` (String) Overrides the introspection endpoint returned by discovery.
+- `introspection_endpoint` (String) The introspection endpoint.
+If set it overrides the value in `introspection_endpoint` returned by the discovery endpoint.
 - `introspection_endpoint_auth_method` (String) The introspection endpoint authentication method: : `client_secret_basic`, `client_secret_post`, `client_secret_jwt`, `private_key_jwt`, `tls_client_auth`, `self_signed_tls_client_auth`, or `none`: do not authenticate. possible known values include one of ["client_secret_basic", "client_secret_jwt", "client_secret_post", "none", "private_key_jwt", "self_signed_tls_client_auth", "tls_client_auth"]
 - `introspection_headers_client` (List of String) Extra headers passed from the client to the introspection endpoint.
 - `introspection_headers_names` (List of String) Extra header names passed to the introspection endpoint.